jlhrogers/CaseStudy2_MSDS/Code/MSDS_CaseStudy2_Master.md

 <br>

 Procrastination is broadly defined as the avoidance of performing a task that needs to be accomplished.
 The tasks in question can be of any magnitude and vary greatly in scope and impact.
-A person's self view of their own procrastination tendencies can be difficult to measure or define.
+A person's self-view of their own procrastination tendencies can be difficult to measure or define.
 However, over the years several procrastination scales have been developed to help shed light on the subject.
-The impact of procrastination can be great, but the sooner a person can understand their own proclivity towards task avoidance, the better the chance they have to work on these challanges.
+The impact of procrastination can be great, but the sooner a person can understand their own proclivity towards task avoidance, the better the chance they have to work on these challenges.

-In order to gain better insight of the personal and work habits of its customers, Company Corp. has asked the data scientists from Cool DS Inc to perform an analysis of the subject within its own companies customer population.
+In order to gain better insight of the personal and work habits of its customers, Company Corp. has asked the data scientists from Cool DS Inc to perform an analysis of the subject within its own company's customer population.
 Since the customer count of Company Corp. is over 1 million, a random sample from the customer population of each country where Company Corp. retains a physical office, was taken.
 Each randomly assigned customer was given a survey that included questions regarding personal qualities such as age, income, marital status, etc., as well as a set of questions to be answered from four different procrastination scales (_see MSDS_CaseStudy2_Master_Codebook.MD for procrastination scale details_).
-In addition, Cool DS Inc. aligned these results with the estimated Human Development Index factor for each country represented in the survey, to get a better idea of the correlation between a countries HDI and an individuals tendency to procrastinate.
+In addition, Cool DS Inc. aligned these results with the estimated Human Development Index factor for each country represented in the survey, to get a better idea of the correlation between a countries HDI and an individual's tendency to procrastinate.
 The following analysis details the findings from Cool DS Inc's study of procrastination within Company Corp.'s population.

 <br>